 Assess, plan, provide and evaluate safe and effective clinical practice with a range of client groups across the lifespan

 Identify and reflect on the generalist and specialist skills of practice required for continuing professional development and professional practice

 |Communication and social skills|

-Work collaboratively in a range of health care teams with an understanding of best practice and the evidence base that supports it
+Work collaboratively in a range of education and health care teams with an understanding of best practice and the evidence base that supports it

 Communicate and collaborate effectively with clients, families, significant others and professional colleagues in ways that are appropriate to the scholarly, professional and/or social setting